angular/angular-cli/CONTRIBUTING.md

 # Contributing to Angular CLI

-We would love for you to contribute to angular-cli and help make it even better than it is today!
+We would love for you to contribute to Angular CLI and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: